enkidevs/curriculum/python/python-playground-questions/sum-items-in-dict/sum-items-in-dict.md

 [1: Hints]

-Start by creating a dictionary whose values are numbers.
+Add numbers to the dictionary.

-Then define a function that takes a dictionary as input.
+Define a function that takes a dictionary as input.

-Inside the function return the sum of the dictionary values.
+The function should return the sum of the dictionaries values.

 Finally, call the function with the previously created dictionary.